buptkang/MathProblem-Dataset/README.md

 # Math Problem Dataset
 <p align="justify">
-This is a geometry math problem dataset that focus on the quantitaive reasoning (stand upon Descartes's mind to measure geometry).
+This is a geometry math problem dataset that focus on the quantitaive reasoning (stand upon the Descartes's mind to measure geometry).
 It can be used for different research fields: student modeling, natural language processing, scaffolding synthesis.
 </p>

 **Three dimensions of data**: